koiralapankaj7/islington_college/README.md

-# Star this repo by clicking star button (Top Right).
-This will make you easy to access this repository.
+# Star this repo by clicking star button (Top Right) for easy access.
 # Also dont forget to follow me which will help you to keep yourself up to date as i might add other repository in coming days.

 islington_college (For 1st year computing student)